“Not everyone needs 61MP, but you'll still want the A7R IV for its speed, autofocus, and durability.”

 Aside from needing perfect focus, there is another “negative” about all that resolution, though — it can be really unforgiving.
 Every imperfection, from uneven makeup to blemishes, are there to see.
 We liken this to the early days of HDTV, when television makeup artists had to learn new techniques since the video resolution was so much better and every mistake was magnified.
 We guess these are good problems to have, all things considered, just know that you may need to spend a lot of time retouching these files if you want to present them at their maximum size.

 The Sony A7R IV should be an Avengers: Endgame-type blockbuster when it arrives this fall.
 It’s got the resolution, autofocus, speed, and form factor that should place it near the top ranks for Camera of the Year honors (of course, we have just shy of half a year left to go).
-We’re quite anxious to test a production model to take a look at the RAW files and try the 240MP pixel-shift mode.

 Until then, we’ll count the days until that happens — and hope other manufacturers step up their game by introducing cameras that can meet or beat the A7R IV.
 Good luck to them.